Best Tire Deflators & How Do They Work

 - Max PSI setting is just 20

-Grit Performance uses solid brass to manufacture their screw-on tire deflators.
+Grit Performance uses solid brass to manufacture its screw-on tire deflators.
 These stocky deflators have a shiny metallic finish and come with airtight rubber washers inside.

 The PSI range is quite broad, with the option to go anywhere between 10 -65 PSI.